pmatias/pmatias.github.io/experience.md

 Later on, by cosmic chance, someone gave me a PC as a gift, and the party got started.
 First getting my hands on different software(5¼" diskettes FTW!), trying out everything, and then I moved to disassembling and assembling the computer again, several times(most of them failed :P).
 It was a really great game for me, and then, when I was finishing primary school, my best friend's brother gave me a programming book with the following words coming out of his mouth: _now the game will get really interesting for you_.
 It was a Pascal programming book.
 The game got interesting indeed.

 And then I've spent all my high school learning how to be a developer(and having several summer jobs thanks to that!).
 I went from Pascal to Basic, Visual Basic, Delphi, C and even some assembler in the middle.
-And by the time I was finishing high school, I become obsessed with web technologies(by that time, PHP4 was in all its glory).
+And by the time I was finishing high school, I became obsessed with web technologies(by that time, PHP4 was in all its glory).
 Then I got my first _real_ job.

 ## What I've learnt